bcgsc/NanoSim/README.md

 NanoSim [(v3.0)](https://github.com/bcgsc/NanoSim/releases/tag/v3.0.0) is able to simulate ONT metagenome reads.
 It quantifies metagenome abundance in the characterization stage, and accomodates for chimeric reads.
 In the simulation stage, it simulates both features as well.
 In addition, the simulation of chimeric reads is available in genome mode too.
 Some pre-trained models are re-trained for compatibility issues.

-**We provide 9 pre-trained models in the latest release!
-Users can choose to download the whole package or only scripts without models to speed it up**
+ont-NanoSim [(v1.0)]
+* Added new mode, 'rbk', for simulating data from the rapid barcoding kit.
+* Stopped simulating unaligned flanking head and tail regions in reads.
+This can be turned back on with --bad_ends parameter.
+* Fixed an issue where when a minimum read length parameter was set in 'genome' or 'rbk' mode, if a generated read was too short it was repeatedly reset and mutated untill it reached the length threshold.
+This resulted in a high number of reads just longer than the minimum threshold.
+Now the read is just discarded and a new read length randomly sampled.
+* New error model added: amplicon_rbk

 ![Citation](https://img.shields.io/badge/NanoSim-manuscript-ff69b4)
 If you use NanoSim to simulate genomic reads, please cite the following paper:

 **NanoSim**
-Yang C, Chu J, Warren RL, Birol I. NanoSim: nanopore sequence read simulator based on statistical characterization.
-Gigascience.
-2017 Apr 1;6(4):1-6. doi: [10.1093/gigascience/gix010](https://doi.org/10.1093/gigascience/gix010).
-PMID: 28327957; PMCID: PMC5530317.
+Chen Yang, Justin Chu, René L Warren, and Inanç Birol; NanoSim: nanopore sequence read simulator based on statistical characterization.
+GigaScience, Volume 6, Issue 4, April 2017, gix010, https://doi.org/10.1093/gigascience/gix010

 If you use NanoSim to simulate transcriptomic reads, please cite the following paper:

 **Trans-NanoSim**
-Hafezqorani S, Yang C, Lo T, Nip KM, Warren RL, Birol I. Trans-NanoSim characterizes and simulates nanopore RNA-sequencing data.
-Gigascience.
-2020 Jun 1;9(6):giaa061. doi: [10.1093/gigascience/giaa061](https://doi.org/10.1093/gigascience/giaa061).
-PMID: 32520350; PMCID: PMC7285873.
+Saber Hafezqorani, Chen Yang, Theodora Lo, Ka Ming Nip, René L. Warren, and Inanç Birol; Trans-NanoSim characterizes and simulates nanopore RNA-sequencing data.
+GigaScience, Volume 9, Issue 6, June 2020, giaa061, https://doi.org/10.1093/gigascience/giaa061

 If you use NanoSim to simulate metagenomic reads, please cite the following paper:

 **Meta-NanoSim**
-Yang C, Lo T, Nip KM, Hafezqorani S, Warren RL, Birol I. Characterization and simulation of metagenomic nanopore sequencing data with Meta-NanoSim.
+Yang C, Lo T, Nip KM, Hafezqorani S, Warren RL, Birol I; Characterization and simulation of metagenomic nanopore sequencing data with Meta-NanoSim.
 Gigascience.
-2023 Mar 20;12:giad013. doi: [10.1093/gigascience/giad013](https://doi.org/10.1093/gigascience/giad013).
+2023 Mar 20;12:giad013. https://doi.org/10.1093/gigascience/giad013.
 PMID: 36939007; PMCID: PMC10025935.

 ## Dependencies